ot2i7ba/UFEDKMLstacker/README.md

    2. Example2.kml
    3. Example3.kml
    e.
 Exit

-   Enter the numbers of the desired KML files to merge (e.g., 1,2,3) or 'e' to exit:
+   Enter file numbers to merge (e.g., 1, 2, 5) or 'e' to exit:
    ```

 ## After selecting files, the script prompts for remarks